 Thinking about design

-For navigation, we considered the hot topics in financial services, such as banking, payments, insurance and user experience, and made sure to include these in our taxonomy strategy.
+For navigation, I considered the hot topics in financial services, such as banking, payments, insurance and user experience, and made sure to include these in the overall taxonomy strategy.
 These would underpin the menu structure and help to simplify the overall navigation.

 A newsletter sibling

-To help BankNXT reach out to its community, we created a newsletter.
+To help BankNXT reach out to its community, a newsletter was created.
 This had to fit in with the overall look and feel of the website, and entice people to visit and interact.
-We decided to push ahead with a weekly newsletter that would provide an overview of that week’s new content, and promote the podcast.
+I decided to push ahead with a weekly newsletter that would provide an overview of that week’s new content, and promote the podcast.

 Likewise, social media channels were redesigned.
 Strategies were put in place to monitor content and contacts, and a social media calendar was used to make sure each channel was lively and interactive.
 In just two years, Twitter followers went from 945 to 9,000+.

 In a relatively short space of time, BankNXT became well known for its thought leadership.
 Event organisers began to reach out to forge partnerships for some of the biggest financial shows in the annual calendar, such as Money2020, and the site was approved for listing on NewsNow.

 The podcast attracted some of the hottest new names in financial services, including Metromile, Tide, Atom Bank, Touch Bank, Wealthfront, Emma, Swanest and Klarna.
 Across 28 episodes, the series explored the ins and outs of becoming a startup, gaining success, navigating obstacles, and facing business challenges.